cisagov/get.gov/pages/get-gov.md

 ---
 title: Get a .gov
 permalink: /get-gov/
-layout: layouts/page
+layout: layouts/landing
 sidenav: true
 ---

-# Get a .gov
+# Get a .gov or don't

 The page heading communicates the main focus of the page.
 Make your page heading descriptive and keep it succinct.